NITCbase/nitcbase.github.io/docs/Roadmap/Stage12.md

 To do a join operation, we fetch every record from the first relation one by one.
 For every record, we do a search operation on the second relation to fetch the records that have the specified attribute value equal to the value in the record from the first relation.
 For every record of the first relation, there will be a set of search calls to the second relation to **fetch all records** that match on the common attribute.

 Suppose that we are performing a join operation on a certain attribute between Relation_1 and Relation_2.
+Let Relation_1 have $m$ tuples and Relation_2 have $n$ tuples.
+If we were to do a linear search on the second relation to find the matching records, the join operation would have an overall complexity of $O(mn)$.
+However, if an index was present on the second relation, then we would be able to do a B+ search to find the matching records.
+This reduces the complexity of the join operation to $O(m\log{n} + n)$.

+Because of this, the NITCbase design mandates the following. **If the second relation in a join operation does not have an index on the join attribute, one will be created for it before the join operation proceeds.**

+Readers interested in proceding with the implementation may skip the following note about computational complexity and proceed with the [next section](#implementation).

+:::info COMPLEXITY OF JOIN OPERATION (OPTIONAL)

-Let Relation_1 have m tuples and Relation_2 have n tuples.
-For each i between 1 and m, let the i-th tuple in Relation_1 match with a total of N<sub>i</sub> number of tuples of Relation_2 on the value of the common attribute.
+Let Relation_1 have $m$ tuples and Relation_2 have $n$ tuples.
+For each $i$ between 1 and $m$, let the $i$-th tuple in Relation_1 match with a total of N<sub>i</sub> number of tuples of Relation_2 on the value of the common attribute.
 We have N<sub>1</sub> + N<sub>2</sub> + … + N<sub>m</sub> = n.

-Suppose we do not create an index for the attribute in both Relation_1 and Relation_2, to match the two relations, then for each tuple in Relation_1, we have to perform a linear search across the entire second relation, which takes $O(n)$ time. (the relation cache search index field has a crucial role in limiting linear search complexity to O(n) here).
+Suppose we do not create an index for the attribute in both Relation_1 and Relation_2, to match the two relations, then for each tuple in Relation_1, we have to perform a linear search across the entire second relation, which takes $O(n)$ time. (the relation cache search index field has a crucial role in limiting linear search complexity to $O(n)$ here).
 Since there are m tuples in Relation_1, conducting linear search on Relation_2 over all of them will involve a total complexity of $O(mn)$.

 Now, suppose we create an index for the shared attribute in Relation_2.
 Index creation requires $O(n\log{n})$ complexity.
 This is because index creation in NITCbase involves n insertions into a B+ tree and each B+ tree insert operation has $O(\log{n})$ complexity.